adidas/js-linter-configs/README.md

 This repository provides configurations for the different JavaScript language versions, from ES5 (which acts as base configuration) to ES9.

-These configurations can be used in any project written in JavaScript and TypeScript, it does not matter if it is frontend or backend code.
+These configurations can be used in any project written in JavaScript or TypeScript, it does not matter whether it is frontend or backend code.

 ## Use cases

 The main use case of this repository and their linter configuration is to check the code quality of the source code of the project.

-The linter tools used to check this configurations display errors if a rule is violated but they never modifies the source code.
+The linter tools used to check these configurations will display errors if a rule is violated but they never modify the source code unless indicated to do so.

-adidas is not responsible for the usage of this software for different purposes that the ones described in the use cases.
+adidas is not responsible for the usage of this software for different purposes that the ones described above.

 ## Requirements and dependencies